Artists Activating Communities

 Through Print Public, Kala aims to provide a platform for artists to work on interdisciplinary projects with digital or print media while animating public space, reaching new communities, building local partnerships, and deepening neighborhood ties.
 Print Public is supported, in part, by California Arts Council’s Creative California Communities.

 2018-19 Print Public Artists include Christy Chan, Dawline-Jane Oni-Eseleh, Grace Rosario Perkins, Sergio De La Torre and Chris Treggiari, t.w.five, and Lexa Walsh.
-Exhibition and related public programs will happen in May-July 2019.
+2018-2019 Print Public exhibition is currently on view in the gallery and related public programs will happen in June-July 2019.

 Whose stories are preserved and whose are lost?
 This large question is at the heart of Commons Archive, organized by cultural researcher Sue Mark (marksearch) at North Oakland’s Golden Gate Branch Library.
 Initiated in 2016 in response to profound demographic shifts impacting this community, Commons Archive includes materials, special programs and installations throughout the library.
 The archive’s unconventional format highlights recollections that, if undocumented, will disappear.